-C-GUIDETM was designed to measure the clinical utility of genetic testing from the perspective of clinicians who order genetic testing and disclose genetic test results as a routine part of clinical practice.
+C-GUIDETM was designed to measure the clinical utility of genetic testing from the perspective of clinicians who are involved in disclosing genetic test results as a routine part of clinical practice.
 The C-GUIDETM has been validated for use by geneticists and genetic counsellors.